 Explore old town Girona and new town Girona

 The city of Girona itself is split into two distinctively different parts, each with their own vibe and ambiance.
 As their names would suggest, old town Girona is the more historical and older of the two districts, while new town Girona boasts a wide array of newer buildings and more modern architecture.
+Get to know the city on a more local level by booking a guided tour like this one.

 Visit the Banys Arabs